jdevfullstack-tutorials/learn-to-code/README.md

 even for simple commands.
 So,
 you as the programmer is quite limited by this.

-Next to that, we have several programming languages that is expressed not as symbols but much like a human language and one of the most significant is the C language.
+Next to that, we have several programming languages that are expressed not as symbols but much like a human language and one of the most significant is the C language.
 During this time, the things humans wanted to achieve were ambitious, so they (the programmers) never stopped finding ways and C was even upgraded to be used as the tool for creating Desktop apps and games,